ImgBurn eliminates errors from the burning process, rendering a reliable result after completing a simplified process.

 - See full list of changes here

-- ImgBurn installer is bundled with Linkey "offers" and tries to install AVG 2014.
-Fortunately, you can avoid them by selecting "Custom installation".
+- ImgBurn installer is bundled with Opencandy malware.
+Fortunately, you can avoid it by selecting "Custom installation".

 Apart from creating discs for your personal use, boot discs have other functions, too, such as storing backups and disk images, creating image files from an existing disk, creating an image of your own from files stored on your hard or helping you start your computer in case of an error.